mickenordin/nextcloud-db/mariadb/compose/README.md

 ### Minor version downgrade

-Downgrading a minor version (10.5.y -> 10.5.z) should be pretty straightforward, since the MariaDB system tables should be the identical within the same major version.
+Downgrading a minor version (10.5.y -> 10.5.z) should be pretty straightforward since the MariaDB system tables should be identical within the same major version.
 Simply stop the current container and run a new container with an older Docker image, pointing to the same MariaDB datadir.

 This example shows that we would like to downgrade from MariaDB 10.5.6 (image: `safespring/nextcloud-mariadb:10.5.6-2`) to an older version MariaDB 10.5.5 (image: `safespring/nextcloud-mariadb:10.5.5-1`):